rconjoe/zoned/README.md

 # Zoned
 *Easily generate timezone-correct strings from UTC timestamps.*

-**NOTE:** Probably don't use this.
-I had no idea what I was doing.
+**NOTE:** Don't use this.
+It was never made for production.
+I used it to get a feel for TS Enums in practice.
 The concept has some nice utility, so I might rewrite this someday.
 ---

 ## Installation